caseykneale/ChemometricsTools.jl/README.md

-No official doc's yet, but the [wiki](https://github.com/caseykneale/ChemometricsTools/wiki) has the majority of the API and a few tutorials in it now!
+No official doc's yet, but the [wiki](https://github.com/caseykneale/ChemometricsTools/wiki) has the majority of the API and a few tutorials.
+Feel free to check the code-base, good place to start would be the [module source](https://github.com/caseykneale/ChemometricsTools/blob/master/src/ChemometricsTools.jl).

 # ChemometricsTools
 This is an essential collection of tools to perform fundamental and advanced Chemometric analysis' in Julia.
 If you are uninformed as to what Chemometrics is; it could nonelegantly be described as the marriage between data science and chemistry.
 Traditionally it is a pile of applied linear algebra that is well reasoned by the physics and meaning of chemical measurements.
-This is somewhat orthogonal to most fields of machine learning, but sometimes chemometricians also get desperate and break out pure machine learning methods.
+This is somewhat orthogonal to most fields of machine learning(aka "add more layers?"), but sometimes chemometricians also get desperate and break out pure machine learning methods.
+So some of those are in here, but if you want neural networks [Flux.jl](https://github.com/FluxML/Flux.jl) is super easy and fast to use.

 The goals for this package are the following: rely only on basic dependencies for longevity and stability, essential algorithms should read similar to pseudocode in papers, and the tools provided should be fast, flexible, and reliable.
 That's the Julia way after-all.
 No code will directly call R, Python, C, etc. As such it is currently and will be written in Julia from the ground up.